 PDFs of PROMIS measures need no preparation, are “respondent ready,” and available for free.

 - Use the Search & View Measures to find the measure you want and download that specific PDF.

 PROMIS measures are available for digital administration.
 Computer adaptive tests (CATs) require digital administration.
 PROMIS CATs, short forms, and profiles are available in:

 - REDCap: a secure web application for building and managing online surveys.
 Learn more>>

-- Epic: an electronic health record software housing selected PROMIS measures in platforms from 2012 and later.
+- Epic: an electronic health record software housing selected PROMIS measures.
 Learn more>>

-- Assessment Center Application Programming Interface (API): an API connects your data collection software application with the full library of PROMIS measures including CATs.
+- Assessment Center Application Programming Interface (API): an API connects your administration platform with the full library of PROMIS measures including CATs.
 Learn more>>

-- PROMIS measures are available for distribution in both the the PROMIS iPad App and NIH Toolbox® iPad App.
+- PROMIS measures are available for distribution in both the PROMIS iPad App and NIH Toolbox® iPad App.
 Learn more>>

 Best Practices in Administration